Italian (ITA)

 Attributes: GEP Art/Literature, Undergraduate

-What separates genius from madness?
-Is creativity inspiration or insanity?
-This interdisciplinary course examines tales of psychosis, violence and the making of artistic masterpieces.
-We will explore the lives and works of artists and poets, such as Sandro Botticelli, Leonardo Da Vinci, Michelangelo Buonarotti, Vittoria Colonna, Benvenuto Cellini, Galileo Galilei, Caravaggio and Artemisia Gentileschi.
-A variety of works [poetry, prose, painting and sculpture] will be studied against the backdrop of the crisis of the Italian Renaissance.
+This interdisciplinary course examines the lives and works of artists including Sandro Botticelli, Leonardo Da Vinci, Michelangelo Buonarotti, Benvenuto Cellini, Caravaggio and Artemisia Gentileschi.
+A variety of works (poetry, prose, painting and sculpture) will be studied against the backdrop of the crisis of the Italian Renaissance.
 We will look closely at Counterreformation intellectual debates, religious dissent and persecution.
-At the center of our inquiry is the figure of the artist-genius, madman, or both?
-This course will be complemented by guest speakers and a trip to the Philadelphia Museum of Art.
-Conducted in Italian.
+Class meetings will be complemented by guest speakers and trips to local museums.

 Prerequisites: ITA 301 or Language Placement with a score of IT425